abr-98/Guide-to-Computer-Vision/Applications/Object Detection/README.md

 7. Spatial Pyramid Pooling (SPP-net)
 8. Single Shot Detector (SSD)
 9. You Only Look Once (YOLO)
+10. Retinanet
-10. MobileNet (For embedded and mobile devices)
+11. MobileNet (For embedded and mobile devices)

 HOG is one the traditional descripter based method.
 Others are majorly divided into two classes based on the methodology of the algorithms: